 Flavoring Agents

-- Sweeteners: Sugar, honey, or maple syrup can be used for sweet varieties.
+- Sweeteners: Sugar, honey, or maple syrup for desserts.

-- Salty Seasonings: For savory rice cakes, soy sauce, garlic, and sesame oil can advance flavor complexity.
+- Salty Seasonings: Soy sauce, garlic, and sesame oil give savory cakes depth.

 Toppings and Fillings